 - Nursing home screenings to determine if you are more suited for an ICF or a nursing home

 - DNR forms

-Your Path Coordinator will assist you in finding daily activities, help you live within your means, and stay involved in your community.
+Your SSA will assist you in finding daily activities, help you live within your means, and stay involved in your community.
 We will continue regular meetings and evaluations of your needs.